-Anyone who's sexually active can catch gonorrhoea, especially people who change partners frequently or don't use a barrier method of contraception , such as a condom, when having sex.
+Anyone who's sexually active can catch gonorrhea, especially people who change partners frequently or don't use a barrier method of contraception , such as a condom, when having sex.

-Previous successful treatment for gonorrhoea doesn't make you immune to catching the infection again.
+Previous successful treatment for gonorrhea doesn't make you immune to catching the infection again.

-If you're worried you may have an STI, visit your local GUM or sexual health clinic for advice.
+If you're worried you may have an STI, visit a sexual health clinic for advice.

-The only way to find out if you have gonorrhoea is to be tested.
-If you suspect gonorrhoea or any other sexually transmitted infection (STI), it's important not to delay getting tested.
+The only way to find out if you have gonorrhea is to be tested.
+If you suspect gonorrhea or any other sexually transmitted infection (STI), it's important not to delay getting tested.

 It's recommended you get tested if:

-A swab looks a bit like a cotton bud, but it's smaller and rounded.
-It's wiped over parts of the body that may be infected to pick up samples of discharge.
+A swab is wiped over parts of the body that may be infected to pick up samples of discharge.
 This only takes a few seconds and isn't painful, although it may be a little uncomfortable.

-The different tests that may be used to detect gonorrhoea in men and women are described below.
+The different tests that may be used to detect gonorrhea in men and women are described below.

 Sometimes you may be asked to use a swab or tampon to collect a sample from inside your vagina yourself.

-Women aren't usually asked to provide a urine sample to check for gonorrhoea, because this is a less accurate test for women.
+Women aren't usually asked to provide a urine sample to check for gonorrhea, because this is a less accurate test for women.